Skip to content

 The first thing you should do if you think your Indiana plumbing license has expired is to stop providing services and check your license status at the licensing agency’s online portal.

-Working with an expired license is one of many forms of professional misconduct which may result in probation, suspension, and even the revocation of your plumbing license.
+Working with an expired license is one of many forms of professional misconduct that may result in probation, suspension, and even the revocation of your plumbing license.

-For more information on the disciplinary action and penalties you face for infractions while working as a plumber in Indiana, visit the state agency website.
+For more information on the disciplinary action and penalties you face for infractions while working as a plumber in Indiana, visit the state’s general assembly website.

 Requirements for business owners